shuang1024/games/README.md

 # Games
 A compilation of classic games.

+## Installation
+Use `git freeze > requirements.txt` to install all the required packages.

 ## Tetris
 Tetris is a video game created by Alexey Pajitnov, a Soviet software engineer, in 1984.